-- Gives extra assistance to single parent families and to two-parent families with one main income where one parent chooses to stay at home or to balance some paid work with caring for their children. - Family must have a FTB child aged under 16, or - A qualifying full-time secondary student up to the age of 18 (who does not get Youth Allowance or a similar payment), and - Have care for at least 35 per cent of the time, and - Have income under a certain amount.
+- Gives extra assistance to single parent families and to two-parent families with one main income where one parent chooses to stay at home or to balance some paid work with caring for their children. - · Family must have a FTB child aged under 16, or - A qualifying full-time secondary student up to the age of 18 (who does not get Youth Allowance or a similar payment), and - · Have care for at least 35 per cent of the time, and - · Have income under a certain amount.

-As for Family Tax Benefit Part A with the exception that Family Tax Benefit Part B can generally only be paid for up to 13 weeks of a temporary absence from Australia.
-However, the length of your last return to Australia, or the type of visa you hold, may affect your entitlement while absent from Australia.
+- As for Family Tax Benefit Part A with the exception that Family Tax Benefit Part B can generally only be paid for up to six weeks of a temporary absence from Australia.
+However, the length of your last return to Australia, or the type of visa you hold, may affect your entitlement while absent from Australia. - Children are also affected by the above rules if they leave Australia.